 - Individual challenge books – These books record the final outcome of a challenge that can be used to assess the individual’s progress for the different states of being

-- Data Tracking - We use out internal data tracking system to measure progress across the curriculum.
+- Data Tracking - We use our internal data tracking system to measure progress across the curriculum.
 Assessment data is provided by teachers at identified data points

 - Pupil Progress Meetings – After a data point meetings are held with senior leaders to discuss children’s progress and plan additional learning opportunities or interventions to enable the children to fulfil their potential.

-- Learning Walks – At key points in the year learning walks are conducted.
-These walks that include senior leaders, subject leaders, governors and school improvement advisors enable a overview of a subject being taught and the progression between year groups to be seen.
+- Learning Walks – At key points in the year, learning walks are conducted.
+These walks that include senior leaders, subject leaders, governors and school improvement advisors enable an overview of a subject being taught and the progression between year groups to be seen.

 - Subject Leaders - A curriculum subject leader is responsible for the monitoring and evaluation of their own subject area.
 The information from the monitoring and evaluation then forms the basis of the impact assessment for that curriculum area.